FairRootGroup/FairMQ/fairmq/shmem/README.md

 Possible further implementation would be to run the monitor with `--self-destruct` with each topology.

-The FairMQShmMonitor class can also be used independently from the supplied executable (built from `runFairMQShmMonitor.cxx`), allowing integration on any level.
+The Monitor class can also be used independently from the supplied executable (built from `runMonitor.cxx`), allowing integration on any level.
 For example invoking the monitor could be a functionality that a device offers.

 FairMQ Shared Memory currently uses following names to register shared memory on the system: